 Today was my second day at the office.
 I met with my buddy Bei and we went to look for a room to work in.
 Since I’m not on a full project yet Bei has given me some material to read through.
 The material is on credit default risk, which is really interesting since it employs a lot of statistical techniques I just recently got to see in university.
 Seeing these things being applied in practice is a nice change.
 I spent most of the morning reading until it was time for lunch.

 As mentioned in my last post I had a meeting with my mentor scheduled for today.
 Just like my buddy she is going to help me with any questions that might come up during my internship here in New York.
 My mentor Rulla is a manager with Deloitte and has been working in advisory some time.
 We went to have lunch in a café near Rockefeller Center and had a nice talk.
-After telling her about the experience I have so far gathered with my internships in Germany she gave me some really got advice on how to make the most of my internship hear in the US.
+After telling her about the experience I have so far gathered with my internships in Germany she gave me some really good advice on how to make the most of my internship here in the US.
 Over the weekend I’m going to think about all the things she suggested and will definitely get in touch with her again.

 After coming back from lunch I met up with my buddy Bei again.
 Since she was going to a meeting she asked me if I wanted to come with her.
 I joined her and her team in a discussion about some schematics they have been developing over the last time.
 This way I got a better understanding of what she is actually working on at the moment and I got to know even more people from her team as well.

-We then spent the rest of the afternoon working with the Brazilian GIP participants in a shared office space.
+We then spent the rest of the afternoon working with the Brazilian interns in a shared office space.
 It was nice to chat with the other people about what they had experienced during the day.
 We also got to admire Eduardo’s mad Excel skills which he promised to teach everyone in a session next week (see picture for the session with Gabriel, Eduardo, Rachel and me).